 During her studies, Madalina has played in numerous masterclasses held at the Dartington Summer School and at the Guildhall School of Music & Drama, where her talent has been recognised by distinguished musicians such as Richard Goode, Paul Lewis, John Lill, Imogen Cooper, Simon Trpčeski, Stephen Kovacevich, Pascal Rogé, Bryce Morrison, Alfredo Perl, Joanna MacGregor, Douglas Finch, Daniel Adni, and Andrew Zolinsky.

-Born in Constanta, Romania, Madalina Rusu began her musical studies at the Music High School in Constanta with professors Iuliana Carlig, Cristian Dumitrescu and Constantin Ionescu – Vovu.
+Born in 1985 in Constanta, Romania, Madalina Rusu began her musical studies at the Music High School in Constanta with professors Iuliana Carlig, Cristian Dumitrescu and Constantin Ionescu – Vovu.
 Since September 2004, she has been studying piano with Professor Joan Havill at the Guildhall School of Music & Drama, London, where she gained a First class BMus Honours degree, and has graduated the MMus course (Guildhall Artist – Performance) with distinction.
-Madalina has been awarded the prestigious Guildhall Artist Fellowship, and she currently holds a busy piano teaching post at the Orchard House School, London, and she also has her own teaching studio in her home in Biggleswade, Bedfordshire, where Madalina lives with her husband and their young daughter.
+Madalina has been awarded the prestigious Guildhall Artist Fellowship, and she currently holds a busy piano teaching post at the Orchard House School, London, and she also has her own teaching studio in her home in Biggleswade, Bedfordshire.